joemoose/dungeoneers.d20/docs/5 Appendix.md

 ##### SOUL SIGHT

-You can see an [essence] number of creatures’ souls as long as you concentrate exclusively on the observation and do not move.
-This sight allows you to sense the approximate location of invisible creatures.
-You can also immediately sense if a person is possessed, undead, protected by the gods, lying, a spellcaster, or in some other meta-physiological state.
+You can see an [essence] number of creatures’ souls if you concentrate exclusively on the observation and do not move.
+Soul sight allows you to sense the approximate location of invisible creatures.
+You can also immediately discern if a person is possessed, undead, protected by the gods, lying, a spellcaster, or in some other meta-physiological state.

 ##### WARD